Mikou/uvisService/README.md

 * Project
 * Activity

+## Build

+To build the application
+`./gradlew build`

+Build the application for eclipse
+`./gradlew eclipse`

+To debug the application
+`./gradlew serve -Dorg.gradle.debug=true`
+Then connect eclipse debugger as a remote application

+## Service
 The application is configured to run on port 8088

 When running, the oData service root is available at